AProfessionalUsernameWIP/PlexMigrate/README.md

 **New in v0.9.0: multi-server support.** PlexMigrate now manages a registry of multiple Plex servers and lets you target each one by friendly name.
 A new direct server-to-server transfer mode moves data from one registered server straight into another, without writing an intermediate `.plexbackup.json` to disk.
 Jump to [Multi-Server Support](#multi-server-support).

 New in v0.9.1: Every operation now requires explicit server selection no silent defaults.
 The Run Job form shows a live reachability dot and ping latency next to each server, refreshed every 30 seconds, and lower panels stay greyed out until a selection is made.
 Direct transfers automatically fall back to a chained export-then-import if the in-memory path fails for any reason; the activity feed announces it when it happens.

+**New in v0.9.5 — security and reliability.** Plex tokens are now encrypted at rest using Fernet symmetric encryption, with a 256-bit key auto-generated on first boot and stored in `server_data/.keyfile`.
+Mixed-content playlists no longer cause 30+ minute hangs — the scan-cache lock was holding worker threads and we fixed it, and shared playlists are now walked once by their actual owner instead of once per recipient.
+The schedule engine got a fix for fires that silently rolled forward without running, a configurable `TZ` env var so wall-clock times in the UI match your zone, and a server-clock display in the topbar so the operator always knows what time the container thinks it is.
+Server removal is now a cascade — it cleans up matching schedules, backup files, and run log directories with a confirmation dialog showing the counts up front.
+The Settings tab rejects Windows host paths (`Y:\…`) with an actionable error instead of silently writing them into the container's ephemeral filesystem.

+**New in v0.9.6 — four feature blocks.** The dashboard run header now shows the libraries queued, which library is currently being processed, and (when scoped) which user.
+A new Network Activity panel charts every Plex HTTP response by status code, plots a 60-second rolling requests-per-second + average-latency graph, and keeps its own amber-tinted rate-limit feed so 429s don't push useful events out of the activity stream.
+The Servers tab gained a per-server Users panel showing owner + managed users, with inline-editable owner display names that propagate everywhere a user appears in the UI.
+Direct transfers now offer a per-user selection — pick which managed users (and optionally the owner) carry their data over to the destination, with the intersection of both servers' user lists computed on the fly.

+**New in v0.9.7 — refinements and data fidelity.** The network charts now propagate data across the full 60-second window even under high traffic, the Y-axis only grows (never collapses on quiet periods), and elapsed time freezes at the final duration when a job ends instead of climbing through the post-finish retain window.
+The Thread Pool panel now populates during imports too — it was blank for every import path including direct-transfer-import because of an oversight that had been there since v0.5.0.
+Plex Pass personal collections are now correctly captured per-user and restored per-user; pre-v0.9.7 they were silently dropped from every export.
+The Logs tab gained a case-insensitive keyword filter with match highlighting, and the import file picker shows readable short-form labels like `Movies — Jade.TV (2026-05-11 10:32)` instead of bare filenames.

 ---